Climate Change Regulatory Actions and Initiatives

 EPA implements several health protections that affect power plants and reduce conventional air pollutants through the Acid Rain Program (ARP), the interstate air pollution transport programs, and the Mercury and Air Toxics Standards (MATS).
 As a result of these programs, fossil fuel-fired electric generating units reduce emissions of sulfur dioxide (SO2), nitrogen oxides (NOx), and hazardous air pollutants, including mercury (Hg), to protect human health and the environment—and in doing so often adopt measures that reduce CO2 emissions as well.

 Despite significant progress in reducing greenhouse gas pollution from fossil fuel-fired power plants over the last decade, the power sector is by far the largest category of stationary sources of greenhouse gases in the United States.
-EPA is currently evaluating additional opportunities to achieve greenhouse gas emission reductions from power plants under the Clean Air Act.

 In 2015, EPA issued a final rule establishing emission standards for greenhouse gas emissions from new fossil fuel-fired utility boilers and natural gas-fired stationary combustion turbines.
 Those emission limits remain in place today.

 In May 2023, EPA proposed Clean Air Act emission limits and guidelines for carbon dioxide (CO2) from fossil fuel-fired power plants based on cost-effective and available control technologies.
 The proposals would set limits for new gas-fired combustion turbines, existing coal, oil and gas-fired steam generating units, and certain existing gas-fired combustion turbines.